 What are the installation costs?

 Installation costs are the expenses necessary to put the asset to use.
 Not all the assets will be plug-and-play.
 For example, smartphones do not require any installation or demos.
-However, we need to have the installation done for the Air conditioners.
-These installation costs include the Customization Charges, Labour expenses, Expenses incurred for checking the Machinery (Like Electricity), etc. The list is vast and does not include these examples.
-So, the type of costs that can feature as installation expenses depends on the nature of the asset.
+However, we have to install the Air conditioners.
+These installation costs include Customization Charges, Labour expenses, and Expenses for checking the Machinery (such as Electricity), etc. The list covers many items and does not stop at these examples.
+The nature of the asset shows which costs count as installation expenses.

 Are installation fees capitalized or expensed?